- Chair, Department of Medical Ethics & Health Policy

-- Emanuel and Robert Hart Associate Professor of Medical Ethics and Health Policy
+- Art and Ilene Penn Professor of Medical Ethics & Health Policy

 - University of California, San Francisco, MD